NPS Coronavirus Response Signs

 Signs are perhaps the most frequently used means of communicating with park visitors.
-The National Park Service Sign Program, located at the Harpers Ferry Center, helps establish the National Park Service’s identity through developing and maintaining sign standards.
-The sign program provides assistance to parks designing and planning signs.
+They have a variety of functions.
+Signs welcome, direct, warn, inform, and more.
+The Harpers Ferry Center establishes and maintains sign standards for the NPS and provides assistance to parks designing and planning signs.

 Identity signs display the name of a park or important site and facilities in a park.
 These signs greet our visitors and typically give them a photo opportunity.
 The Arrowhead reminds them that the place they are entering is part of a system of parks cared for by the National Park Service.